podondra/gym-rl/post/reinforcement-learning.md

 given that the action is selected (action's value).
 The action selected at time step $t$ is denoted as $A_t$ and its reward as $R_t$.
-The value of an arbitraty action $a$ is the expected reward given that $a$ is selected:
+The value of an arbitrary action $a$ is the expected reward given that $a$ is selected:

 $$q_*(a) \equiv \mathrm{E}(R_t | A_t = a).$$